ORDERS & NOTICES

 New Jersey tax filing deadline is extended from April 15th to July 15th

-Motor Vehicle Commission announced that all New Jersey Motor Vehicle Commission agencies will continue to be closed until July 7 • Road testing and inspections facilities are reopening on June 29. • The REAL ID requirement has been extended for another year, until October 2021, so customers should not feel pressured. • Expiration dates of all drivers licenses, non-driver identifications, vehicle registration and inspection stickers expiring before May 31 have been extended for an additional two months. • Renewals, replacements, change of address and other transactions can be completed online at the NJMVC website.
+Motor Vehicle Commission announced on Aug.
+3 that it will now begin written driver tests, including commercial drivers.
+Because the demand is high, MVC officials are encouraging drivers to make an appointment.
+The tests will be given by appointment in all licensing centers except Oakland and Flemington.
+Appointments can be made up to 30days in advance, at https://mymvc.state.nj.us/apps/schedule-knowledge-test-appointment.html. • Road tests by the MVC restarted June 29, also on an appointment basis. • The REAL ID requirement has been extended for another year, until October 2021, so customers should not feel pressured. • Expiration dates of all drivers licenses, non-driver identifications, vehicle registration and inspection stickers expiring before May 31 have been extended for an additional two months. • Renewals, replacements, change of address and other transactions can be completed online at the NJMVC website.

 Governor Philip Murphy's Executive Order 110 closing all daycare facilities except those that have been certified to stay open for "essential parents".